Maine Coons are one of the most popular cat breeds, but hairballs in Maine Coons are decidedly less popular.

 3. Hairball Diet

-If you are looking for food to prevent hairballs in cats, try a hairball control diet for cats, like this cat food sold on Amazon.
+If you are looking for food to prevent hairballs in cats, try cat food brands like these Hairball Control Diet For Cats sold on Amazon.

 Cat Cough Vs Hairball

-Cats make a lot of odd sounds, which can make it difficult for their owners to tell if they are coughing, throwing up, or about to produce a hairball.
+Cats make a lot of odd sounds that make it difficult for pet parents to work out if they are:

 The difference between cat cough and hairball can be difficult to deduce.